 We grant RSUs to our executives and other employees.
 The RSUs granted typically vest 25% on the first anniversary date of the grant, with the remaining rights vesting quarterly over the remaining three years and, once vested, allow the participants to acquire shares of common stock at par value.
 At the time the RSU is granted, the employee has the option to defer the release of the common stock underlying the RSU to a future date which is after its vesting date.
-The election to defer the release of the common stock underlying the RSU to a future date which is after its vesting date.
-The election to defer the release of the common stock underlying the RSU to a future date which is after its vesting date.
 The election to defer the release of the common stock underlying the RSU also defers the required state and federal income tax withholding requirements until those shares are released.
-The election to defer the release of the common shares underlying the RSU is irrevocable.
+The election to defer the release of the common stock underlying the RSU is irrevocable.
 The deferral agreements allow the employee to receive the vested shares prior to the deferral date only in the event of a change in control or upon termination of employment.
-The following table provides details regarding the value of stock awards as of December 31, 2012, for which issuance of the shares underlying those awards has been deferred, the increase in value of deferred shares during the current year and the value of deferred shares which were released during the current year.
+The following table provides details regarding the value of stock awards as of December 31, 2015, for which issuance of the shares underlying those awards has been deferred, the increase in value of deferred shares during the current year.

-Aggregate Aggregate Aggregate

-Earnings in Withdrawals/ Balance at

-Last FY Contributions Last FY
+Aggregate Earnings in Last FY Aggregate Withdrawals/ Contributions Aggregate Balance at Last FY

-Name (\$) (\$) (\$) (1)
+Name (\$) (\$) (\$)(1)

-Vijay B. Samant 714,769
+Name Vijay B. Samant 171,172

-Jill M. Broadfoot 362,842

-Alain P. Rolland, Pharm.D., Ph.D.
+Larry R. Smith, Ph.D. - 21,527

+Anthony A. Ramos 16,743

-(1) Amount represents the market value of vested but unreleased shares multiplied by the closing price for our common stock of \$2.91 on December 31, 2012.
+(1) Amount represents the market value of vested but unreleased shares multiplied by the closing price for our common stock of \$0.41 on December 31, 2015.